Up to 14 days

 Sundays at 12:00 is usually KO time across the divisions here, followed by a gap for a lunch and with the remaining games kicking off later in the afternoon at 17:00.
 So, we will watch two live games on the same day!

+COVID-19 update.
 The Federació Catalana de Futbol (FCF) due to confirm it’s decision to allow spectators to games imminently, however, the start of the league has been delayed until the beginning of October.
+In the meantime please use the inquiry box to let us know you are interested and we will get back to you when the experience is on sale again.